Down the River Up the Mountain - tips for adventuring with your dog

-We spend a lot of time outside with your dogs - it's the whole reason we started this company!
+We spend a lot of time outside with your dogs - it's the whole reason we started Rex Specs.
 After getting myself in a few touch and go situations, there are few things I've learned to keep myself and my dogs safe and happy.

 To start, I'm not exactly known for being the most prepared one in the group.
 More often than not I rely on things working out, being tough enough, or on my more prepared comrades!
 So that being said, below are my few must-have, must-do tip for adventuring with your dog.